Scenario A - married in Australia

-If you were born in Australia but married outside of Australia, you will need to register a change of name with RBDM in the Australian state or territory of your birth and obtain a name change certificate.
+You will need to register a change of name with RBDM in the Australian state or territory of your birth and obtain a name change certificate or revised birth certificate.
 You must also provide your original overseas marriage certificate with the passport application.
+Australian born applicants can not change their name on their Australian passport until their new name has been registered with RBDM.
 To apply for an RBDM certificate click here; http://www.australia.gov.au/information-and-services/family-and-community/births-deaths-and-marriages-registries

 1. Have the document ‘certified’ by either a solicitor or a notary public